petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront.md

 You’ll start by building the shop page that displays all the available products with facets.
 The facets let you dial down on the exact product you want.
 These facets auto-populate data based on the product information you've added.

 Once your customer selects a product, they're directed to the product details page.
 This page contains all the relevant information about the product.
+There's also a section below that displays related products relevant to the currently chosen product.

 From here, the customer can choose to go back to viewing other products or proceed to buying the selected one.
 To buy a product, they must add it to their cart.
 After adding it to their cart, they must checkout.

 When they checkout, they're redirected to the [checkout page](https://learn.liferay.com/w/commerce/creating-store-content/commerce-storefront-pages/checkout).
 The checkout flow contains several steps.
 The customer can enter their billing and shipping addresses, choose a preferred shipping option, confirm their order details, and make the payment.